 This is not the first time we have worked on raising awareness with regards to pedestrian accidents.
 This is a serious public safety problem that needs to be addressed with varying degrees of intensity across the United States.
 When someone is wrongfully hit and injured or worse by a motorist while walking, he or she often faces devastating levels of harm.
 Clearly, the pedestrian is at a distinct disadvantage when colliding with any type of moving vehicle because of size, force and of course relative levels of protection.

 If you or someone you love has been injured or worse in one of the hundreds of San Diego pedestrian accidents that occurs every year, you need to seek the help of San Diego personal injury lawyers who have been fighting for the rights of injured clients for over a decade.
-Contact Gomez Trial Attorneys today to schedule a free initial consultation.
+Contact The Gomez Law Firm today to schedule a free initial consultation.

 Posted in: Pedestrian Accidents